natanzrosen/natanzrosen.github.io/index.md

 _**[Attempt at scraping text from twitter and using sentiment analysis](nzr223_357Assignment3/nzr223_357Assignment3.md)**_

-Used pythons tweepy package to download and load unique tweets of off twitter.
-Attempted to do sentiment anlaysis along with other things but encountered some errors along the way.
+Used pythons tweepy package to download and load unique tweets off twitter.
+Attempted to do sentiment analysis along with other things but encountered some errors along the way.

 <img src="nzr223_357Assignment3/output_14_1.png?raw=true"/>